When You Actually "Need" A Pedicure & Why Winter Is Not A Great Time To Skip It

 Find a foot cream with urea

 Skin on our feet and around our toes gets much drier in the winter.
-Though, as Dr. Stern explains, the skin is thick and so certain ingredients penetrate better than others.
+Though, as Dr. Stern explains, the skin is thick so certain ingredients penetrate better than others.
 For the thick skin on the soles of the feet, Dr. Stern suggests a cream containing urea.
 "Urea dissolves the intercellular matrix of the cells of the stratum corneum and thus it acts as a very efficient dead skin remover," Dr. Stern explains.
 "Importantly, this step will help to prevent new calluses from forming."
-A little bit of urea cream — like The Inkey List Urea Moisturizer or Ebanel Urea Cream 40% plus Salicylic Acid 2% — is a gentler, more hydrating option than something like the Babyfoot exfoliating foot mask.
+A little bit of urea cream — like The Inkey List Urea Moisturizer— is a gentler, more hydrating option than something like the Babyfoot exfoliating foot mask.
 But I don't want my foot skin flaking off.
 Really, I just want my feet in good shape so I can feel swinging them around at pilates in January.